lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 #### Who Uses Over-Collateralized Lending

-Despite requiring excess collateral, over-collateralized lending serves use cases that explain its popularity, **with Aave surpassing $70B in total deposits** in 2025 and nearly **$30B in active borrows** at peak.
+Despite requiring excess collateral, over-collateralized lending serves use cases that explain its popularity, with Aave having surpassed $70B in total deposits and nearly $30B in active borrows in mid-2025.
 Many users want liquidity without selling assets they believe will appreciate, an ETH holder may need stablecoins for expenses or new opportunities.
 Borrowing preserves upside potential and is also tax favorable in most jurisdictions.

 When borrowing against an asset instead of selling it, capital gains taxes are not triggered.
 Selling creates an immediate taxable event based on the difference between cost basis and sale price.
 Borrowing allows access to liquidity while retaining the asset and avoiding this tax hit.

 Leveraged trades represent another major use case.
 Users deposit ETH, borrow stablecoins, then buy more ETH through "looping" strategies that amplify exposure, for example, depositing $1,000 of ETH, borrowing $800 USDC, buying more ETH, and repeating until the Health Factor approaches the participant's risk tolerance (e.g., HF ≈ 1.2 for aggressive leverage).
 Alternatively, staked assets like stETH can serve as collateral to boost yield through measured leverage, combining staking rewards with borrowing strategies.

-The protocols also enable shorting and hedging by allowing users to borrow assets they expect to decline and sell them immediately, creating on-chain prime brokerage functionality.
-Safe shorting requires sufficient liquidity for the borrowed asset and reliable oracle pricing to prevent manipulation during liquidations.
+Beyond basic lending, these platforms enable shorting and hedging by allowing users to borrow assets they expect to decline and sell them immediately, creating on-chain prime brokerage functionality.
+Safe shorting requires the borrowed asset to have sufficient liquidity and reliable oracle pricing to prevent manipulation during liquidations.
 This helps hedge concentrated positions or farming rewards without unwinding entire strategies, maintaining core exposure while managing specific risks.

 Professional traders use the platforms for arbitrage and carry trades, borrowing cheap stablecoins to earn higher yields elsewhere and capturing futures basis, funding rate premiums, or liquid staking token spreads.
 These strategies exploit rate differentials across DeFi protocols and traditional markets.